Ankle Sprain Overview

 Ankle Sprain Causes

 Ligaments, which provide the connection between the bones of the ankle, are injured when more than normal stretching force is applied to them.
 This happens most commonly when the foot is turned inward or inverted.
 This kind of injury can happen in the following ways:

 - Awkwardly planting the foot when running, stepping up or down, or during simple tasks such as getting out of bed

 - Stepping on a surface that is irregular, such as stepping in a hole

-- Athletic events when one player steps on another player (A common example is a basketball player who goes up for a rebound and comes down on top of another player’s foot.
+- One player stepping on another during an athletic event (A common example is a basketball player who goes up for a rebound and comes down on top of another player’s foot.
 This can cause the rebounder’s foot to roll inward.)

 Ankle Sprain Symptoms

 When an ankle is injured with a sprain, tendon injury, or fracture, inflammation occurs.
 Blood vessels become "leaky" and allow fluid to ooze into the soft tissue surrounding the joint.
 White blood cells responsible for inflammation migrate to the area, and blood flow increases as well.
 Typical changes that happen with inflammation, include the following:

 - Swelling because of increased fluid in the tissue: Sometimes the swelling is so severe that you can leave an indentation in the swollen area by pressing on it with your finger.